dhmunro/dudley/README.md

     var = [
       = type(shape) @ address
-      = type(shape) @ address
       /  # third item of list is a group of named parameters and variables param := type(shape) @ address
         var = type(shape) @ address
         ----- and so on -----
-        ..  # or / to pop all the way out of a nested group declaration ]
+        ..  # or / to pop all the way out of a nested group declaration
+      ----- and so on -----
+    ]

-Note the difference between a list and an array: a single address determines the location of all elements of an array, but the items of a list may have unrelated addresses.
+Note that a single address determines the location of all elements of an array, but the items of a list may have unrelated addresses.

-## Dimension lists
+## Array dimensions

 The format of a (shape) list in a data variable declaration is